webplatform/docs/dom/Element/unload/index.md

 *Specify a new value for the [[dom/Location|'''location''']].[[dom/Location/href|'''href''']] property.
 *Submit a '''form''' to the address specified in the '''ACTION''' attribute via the '''INPUT type{{=}}submit''' control, or invoke the '''form'''.[[dom/HTMLFormElement/submit|'''submit''']] method.

-For security reasons, the '''unload''' event does not open modeless dialog boxes, such as those created with the [[dom/Window/alert|'''alert''']] method or the [[dom/HTMLElement/showModelessDialog|'''showModelessDialog''']] method.
+For security reasons, the '''unload''' event does not open modeless dialog boxes, such as those created with the [[dom/Window/alert|'''alert''']] method.
 This changes affects webpages displayed in IE9 Standards mode or later document modes.
 The ''pEvtObj'' parameter is required for the following interfaces:
 *'''HTMLAnchorEvents2'''
 *'''HTMLAreaEvents2'''